Charlcoal/UROP-2025-Documentation/RESEARCH/coil_mag_interaction_distance.md

-When combining 4 of these equation spaced according to the distance between coils, there are 4 distinct notches in the total acheivable force in the center of each coil.
+When combining 4 of these equation spaced according to the distance between coils, there are 4 distinct notches in the total achievable force in the center of each coil.
 They do not dip below 7 milliNewtons however (from adjacent coils), so with brief 0.8 Amp spikes in current it should perform fine.